alfar0x/alfar-linea/README.md

     - `NODE_ENV` - simply set it to `prod` (it is already provided)

 ## Running
-1. Open `assets` folder in explorer and create next files (you can name it as you want.
-You will select Just don't change example files):
-    - create file for private keys (`private_keys.txt` for example) and fill it with private keys each from new line (must start from `0x`)
-    - (optional) create file for proxies (`proxies.txt` for example) and fill it with proxies data in next format: `host:port:username:password`
-1. Open `config` folder in explorer and create next files (you can name it as you want.
-You will select Just don't change example files):
-    - Copy the required config file (such as `jobs.example.json` or `checker.example.json`).
-Instructions on how to modify it are provided below
-1. Open command terminal (git bash for windows) in project root
+1. Open command terminal (power shell for windows) in project root
 1. Run `yarn start` command
 1. Select the desired mode and the corresponding config file (use arrow-keys.
-Return to submit)
+Return to submit).
+1. Before first run check below how to configure each mode below.

 ## Job generator
 The job generator mode uses private keys, proxies (optional), and configurations to execute jobs.
 It generates jobs and executes them.

+### Create files
+Before first run next files must be created:
+1. Open `assets` folder in explorer and create next files (you can name it as you want.
+You will select it in config file.
+Just don't change example files):
+    - create file for private keys (`private_keys.txt` for example) and fill it with private keys each from new line (must start from `0x`)
+    - (optional only if you will use proxy) create file for proxies (`proxies.txt` for example) and fill it with proxies data in next format: `host:port:username:password`
+1. Open `config` folder in explorer and create next files (you can name it as you want.
+You will select it in script Just don't change example files):
+    - Copy the required config file (`jobs.example.json` for this mode).
+Instructions on how to modify it are provided below

 ### Config
 There are two main block types: `fixed` and `dynamic`.
 The `dynamic` config block allows for real-time adjustments, such as changing the maximum Linea gas price if needed.
 Values can be changed during program run.
 To get started, copy the `config/jobs.example.json5` file, (name it as you want.
 Just don't change example files), and adjust the following values: